jgaoax/jgaoax.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. candidate at Hong Kong University of Science and Technology under the supervision of [Dr. Sen Li](https://www.smartcityhkust.com/).
-My research interests lie in the intersection of economics, optimization, and game theory to enable efficient, sustainable, and equitable urban mobility systems.
+My research draws diverse techniques from optimization, control, economics, and machine learning to foster efficient, sustainable, and equitable urban transportation systems.
+Specifically, my recent works focus on (a) the design and optimization of urban mobility systems, (b) the economic analysis of electric mobility systems, and (c) the modeling and regulations of emerging mobility.

 A data-driven personal website
 ======